Analysis: Three Act Plot Analysis

 For a three-act plot analysis, put on your screenwriter’s hat.
 Moviemakers know the formula well: at the end of Act One, the main character is drawn in completely to a conflict.
 During Act Two, she is farthest away from her goals.
 At the end of Act Three, the story is resolved.

 For all of its circular logic and experimental writing, the set-up for Slaughterhouse-Five is actually quite simple: Billy Pilgrim, a young guy from upstate New York attending night classes in optometry, gets drafted and sent to Europe to fight in World War II.
 The Germans take him prisoner before he even has a chance to fire a single shot.

 The second act is the part of the story where everything seems as far as possible from an ending, and Billy spends most of his time in this state of suspended action.
-Like a pawn in a chess game, he is constantly being moved here and there: by the Americans, who send him to war; by the Germans, who take him prisoner; by the Americans again, when they send him back to the States; and then by his family, who get him married and settle him down in his father-in-law's business.
+Like a pawn in a chess game, he is constantly being moved here and there: by the Americans, who send him to war; by the Germans, who take him prisoner; by the Americans again, who then send him back to the States; and by his family, who get him married and settle him down in his father-in-law's business.